hashicorp/terraform-website/content/source/docs/cloud/vcs/github.html.md

 1. The "Add VCS Provider" page is divided into multiple steps to guide you through adding a new VCS provider.

-    For the first step, select "GitHub" then select "GitHub (Custom)" from the dropdown.
+    For the first step, select "GitHub" then select "GitHub.com (Custom)" from the dropdown.
 The page will move to the next step.

 Leave the page open in a browser tab.
 In the next step you will copy values from this page, and in later steps you will continue configuring Terraform Cloud.